balajinandhu/CDataStructures/README.md

 CDataStructures
 ===============

-Implementation of data structures in C
+Implementation of common data structures in C. This helps to appear for job interviews and use to solve algo problems.